 Where do A&A alumni work?

-Industry – The vast majority of students work in industry right after graduation.
-Our alumni work under a variety of job titles including aerodynamics engineer, development engineer, design and analysis engineer, engineering consultant, manufacturing engineer, propulsion engineer, stress engineer, structures engineer, systems engineer and more.
-Some of the employers include:
+Industry – The majority of our alumni transition to industry right after graduation.
+Our alumni work under a variety teams, including aerodynamics, development, design and analysis, manufacturing, propulsion, stress testing, structures, systems and more.

 Apply for admission